privacyint/appdata-environment-desktop/README.md

 order to make this work, we added mitmproxy's public key to our device as a trusted authority.
 The data exists on our local network at time of decryption.

-A new Google Account was setup for the sole purpose of this research and a full phone "nandroid" backup was taken so the device could quickly be returned to a known state, particularly considering that when some apps are installed and run, they continue to run in the background potentially polluting the results.

-All session data that traversed mitmproxy ("flows") where recorded and stored, so they could be analyzed further.

-- All session data that traversed mitmproxy ("flows") where recorded and stored, so they could be analyzed further, and shared later should the need arise. (in the environment this happens automatically using the scripts provided)
-- The screen and interactions where recorded as video using the Androids Developer Bridge (ADB) all activity that takes place on the screen of the Android device is recorded (you may wish to do this for your own documentation purposes)

-Once this was completed and appropriate setting within the phone where selected (pertaining to Wi-Fi, certificate trust, security such as PIN and screen lockout and developer tools such as showing touches) a full phone "nandroid" backup was taken so the device could quickly be returned to a known state, particularly considering that when some apps are installed and run, they continue to run in the background potentially polluting the results.
+The Android handset used was running a "pure" version of Android and connected to a new Google Account setup for the sole purpose of this research.
+Once the device setup with appropriate setting (pertaining to Wi-Fi, certificate trust, security such as PIN and screen lockout, developer tools such as showing touches) a full phone "nandroid" backup was taken so the device could quickly be returned to a known state.
+This is particularly important as considering that when some apps are installed and run, they continue to run in the background potentially polluting the results.

-- After each wipe the following steps where undertaken
+After each wipe the following steps where undertaken:
 - Connect to a non-intercepting Wi-Fi
 - Download the Application from the Google Play Store
 - Connect to mitmproxy VM (via Wi-Fi), and create a new flow